 How to know if your fish is done:

-I am sure you have read many articles telling you that when the fillet flakes when lightly scraped with a fork it is done.
-It is fine to check fish cooked in a pouch this way but it does not work well when cooked over direct heat.
-When you grill fish over direct heat it immediately firms up the outer meat of the fish which will prevent it from flaking.
+There are many articles telling you that when the fillet flakes when lightly scraped with a fork it is done.
+It is fine to check fish cooked in a pouch this way.
+It does not work well when fish is cooked over direct heat.
+When you grill fish fillets over direct heat it immediately firms up the outer meat of the fish which will prevent it from flaking.

-For this you should use a thermometer, you are looking for 155 degrees (I will pull the food off about 5 degrees short of the ideal temperature and tent it with tin foil for 5 minutes before serving) or you could cut a piece in half to make sure it is opaque all the way through.
+For this you should really use a thermometer, You are looking for 155 degrees.
+I will pull the food off about 5 degrees short of the ideal temperature and tent it with tin foil for 5 minutes before serving.
+You could also cut a piece in half to make sure it is opaque all the way through.

 A Few Final Notes:

 Delicate fish can be cooked over direct heat with the use of a grill basket.
 However it may fall apart when removed.

 You could also grill any type of fish fillet on a wooden plank.

 If your fish has a thick and thin side keep the thick end over the heat for more even cooking.